 - Keep the news at bay.
 Do what you can to limit small kids’ exposure to age-inappropriate subjects by turning off or muting the TV and choosing media that’s targeted to their age.

 - Reassure with both words and gestures.
 Say, “You’re safe.
 Mommy and daddy are safe.
 And our family is safe.”
 Hugs and snuggling work wonders, too.

 - Address feelings—yours and theirs.
 Say, “It’s okay to feel scared, sad or confused.
 Those feelings are natural and we all feel them.”
 Also try: “I’m upset, but I’m not upset not with you.”

 - Find out what they know.
 Your kids might not understand the issue very well.
 Ask them what they think happened before giving them any imagery.

 - Break down issues to their simplest terms.
 For violent crime, you can say, “Someone used a gun to hurt people.”
 For hate crimes, try, “Some groups of people still aren’t treated equally or fairly.”

-- Use vocabulary, ideas and relationships that they're familiar with.
+- Use vocabulary, ideas and relationships that they’re familiar with.
 Recall a recent, similar situation from their lives that they can relate to.
-Say, "A man stole something.
-Remember when someone took your lunchbox?"
+Say, “A person stole something.
+Remember when someone took your lunchbox?”

 - Use basic terms for feelings such as “mad,” “sad,” “afraid,” “happy” and “surprised.”
 Young children understand emotions, but they don’t totally understand mental illness.
 You can say that someone was angry too much or confused too much and needed extra help.
 Avoid idiomatic expressions such as “blew a gasket” or “flew the coop.”